What Is Calcite Vs. Dolomite?

 The white dolomite provides a nice contrast to the fine siderite rhomb in this North Carolina specimen.
 (IROCKS.com)

-A rich amber-colored, 8.5-cm.-long calcite scalenohedron from the North-End Denton mine (Harris Creek district), Illinois, stands majestically on a thin layer of limestone, along with druzy “ruby jack” sphalerite.
+A rich amber-colored, 8.5 cm.-long calcite scalenohedron from the North-End Denton mine (Harris Creek district), Illinois, stands majestically on a thin layer of limestone, along with druzy “ruby jack” sphalerite.

 (irocks.com)

-The second question is considerably more difficult to answer.
+This question is considerably more difficult to answer.
 Limestone and dolostone are both carbonate rocks, but externally there is little difference.
-The distinction really lies within the atomic structure of these carbonates.
+The distinction lies within the atomic structure of these carbonates.
 Scientists have a name for what’s happening: isomorphic substitution.
 Certain elements have the ability to substitute for each other in the atomic structure of a developing mineral’s molecules.
 This is possible because the atoms of different elements may be the same size, or nearly so.
 They may also have the same electron valence and atomic size to fit into a molecule’s structure.
 Calcium and magnesium are two such elements.

+What is calcite?
 When calcium carbonate crystallizes, calcite crystals are the more likely result.
 But if enough of the element is present, magnesium atoms can substitute for some of the calcium atoms, and the result is calcium, magnesium carbonate, or dolomite.

 This isomorphic substitution comes into play in limestone and dolostone.
 Limestone is the most common calcium carbonate rock.
 It forms on the floors of oceans, which are often made partly of the remains of shelled sea creatures.
 It is almost always somewhat impure, yet limestone is one of the major sedimentary rocks throughout the American Midwest.
 We quarry it, use it for road material, manufacture cement from it, cut it into building blocks, and use it for ordinary public buildings.
-Midwestern limestone is a tan or buff color, and is also commonly used in home construction.
+Midwestern limestone is a tan or buff color and is also commonly used in home construction.

-Impact of Impurities
+What is Calcite?
+The Impact of Impurities

 When limestone has few impurities, it is snow-white, or nearly so, and we use it for grave markers, monuments, and major public buildings, like the presidential memorials in Washington, D.C.
 When subjected to heat and pressure, limestone recrystallizes enough to form a harder rock with a sugary texture that we call marble.
 Artists love it as a carving material, especially when it is snow-white.
 So we tend to call sedimentary calcium carbonate rock with colors ranging from gray to tan to white limestone.
 But is it?